authzforce/authzen/README.md

 If you are missing features in AuthzForce, you can extend it with various types of plugins (without changing the existing code) the same way you do for the RESTful PDP, so please refer to the [RESTful PDP project's README](https://github.com/authzforce/restful-pdp?tab=readme-ov-file#extensions) for the instructions.

 ## Vulnerability reporting
-If you want to report a vulnerability, you must do so on the [OW2 Issue Tracker](https://gitlab.ow2.org/authzforce/restful-pdp/issues) and when creating the issue, check the box labeled **"This issue is confidential and should only be visible to team members with at least Reporter access"**.
-Then, if the AuthzForce team can confirm it, they will make it public and set a fix version.
+If you want to report a vulnerability, please follow the [GitHub procedure for private vulnerability reporting](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing-information-about-vulnerabilities/privately-reporting-a-security-vulnerability#privately-reporting-a-security-vulnerability).

 ## Support
-If you are experiencing any issue with this project except for vulnerabilities mentioned previously, please report it on the [GitHub Issue Tracker](https://github.com/authzforce/restful-pdp/issues).
+If you are experiencing any issue with this project except for vulnerabilities mentioned previously, please report it on the [GitHub Issue Tracker](https://github.com/authzforce/authzen/issues).
 Please include as much information as possible; the more we know, the better the chance of a quicker resolution:

 * Software version